bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/02_YAML.rst

     PROVENANCE | ORGANISATION 'https://ror.org/03mb6wj31': Searching for Name and URL PROVENANCE | Fetched data.
 Organisation: Universitat Politècnica de Catalunya, ROR: https://ror.org/03mb6wj31, URL: https://www.upc.edu

-When the search is successful, and some update happens in any of the persons referenced (i.e. when a non-existing field is added), a new ``GENERATED_[your_YAML].yaml`` file is produced.
+When the search is successful, and some update happens in any of the persons specified (i.e. when a non-existing field is added), a new ``GENERATED_[your_YAML].yaml`` file is produced.
 This newly generated file can be used in future runs of the experiment, either to avoid searching again for all the details of the Authors and Agent, or because the machine does not have outbound connectivity, so all details need to be added in advance.
 An example of an automatically